HenrikJoreteg/hjs-webpack/README.md

 This is used in conjunction with the `output.filename` and `output.cssFilename` options above, and is only used if `isDev` is `false`.
 If `hash` is `true` then the filenames of your JS and CSS files will contain the hash of the compiled file.
 This is useful to fingerprint your asset files so that they can be cached for as long as possible.

-Note that as per the suggestion [in the webpack docs](https://github.com/webpack/docs/wiki/configuration#output), the `OccurenceOrderPlugin` is already used so you will get consistent ordering of modules.

 ### `urlLoaderLimit` (optional, number, default: `10000`)

 This is the default threshold to use for whether URLs referenced in stylesheets will be inlined or extracted during build (we're just pre-configuring the [url-loader](https://github.com/webpack/url-loader)).